Connect with others who understand.

 • Certain IV drugs that contain high levels of salt

 Some PAH treatment options may also cause swelling.
 Endothelin receptor antagonists — medications that widen blood vessels and keep PAH from getting worse too quickly — often cause fluid to build up.
-However, other PAH treatments like phosphodiesterase-5 inhibitors or soluble guanylate cyclase stimulators are less likely to cause swelling.
+Other PAH treatments like phosphodiesterase-5 inhibitors or soluble guanylate cyclase stimulators are less likely to cause swelling.

 6. Treating Underlying Conditions May Help With Swelling